Living Outside Canada

-ATRF has partnered with Western Union to have monthly pension payments for retired members living outside of Canada paid safely and securely into their foreign bank account, almost anywhere in the world, and in any currency.
+ATRF has partnered with Convera to have monthly pension payments for retired members living outside of Canada paid safely and securely into their foreign bank account, almost anywhere in the world, and in any currency.

 This means that if you’re living outside Canada or plan to, you won’t need to be paid via cheque or retain a Canadian or American bank account.
 You can have your pension paid in the local currency, in the country you’re residing in.

 If you are interested in this service, please contact us by phone or email and we’ll get you started on the necessary paperwork.
-We encourage you to use our new secure email function to send us your completed banking form.
-Refer to this page to set up your secure email.
+We encourage you to send any documents, including your completed banking forms, through the MyPension Secure Message Centre.
+Refer to this news article for more information.

 Communication from ATRF

 If you’re currently living outside Canada or plan to be, you may want to consider updating your communication preferences to go electronic.
-If you do that, your Pension Information Statements and T4A’s will be sent via email once a year, along with our quarterly newsletters and our Annual Report Highlights.
+If you do that, your Pension Information Statements and tax slips will be emailed once a year, along with our quarterly newsletters and our Member Report.

 There are a number of ways you can get in touch with us.